Quick Answer

-What Is a CRM for Contractors?
+What Is a CRM for Contractors and Service Teams?

 A CRM for contractors is a system that stores client information, tracks conversations, and manages follow-ups in one place.
 It helps contractors stay organized, respond faster, and maintain consistent communication without relying on memory or scattered tools.